peakphp/docs/docs/v4/core-concepts/middlewares-and-handlers.md

      */
     public function process(Request $request, Handler $handler): Response {
-        // call the next middleware
+        // do something ...
-        return $handler->handle($request);
+        // and finish by calling the next middleware return $handler->handle($request);
         // or
         return new Response('Hello mountains!');